Deep Purple: Second Mark II reunion (1992–1993) and Mark VI (1993–1994)

-Mark VII (1994–2002): Purpendicular and Abandon
+Mark VII (1994–2002)

 Morse's arrival revitalised the band creatively, and in 1996 a new album titled Purpendicular was released, showing a wide variety of musical styles.
-Though in the post-grunge mid '90s it was no surprise that it never made chart success on the Billboard 200 in the U.S. This Mark VII line-up then released a new live album Live at The Olympia '96 in 1997.
+Though in the post-grunge mid-1990s it was no surprise that it never made chart success on the Billboard 200 in the US.
+This Mark VII line-up then released a new live album Live at The Olympia '96 in 1997.
 With a revamped set list to tour, Deep Purple enjoyed successful tours throughout the rest of the 1990s, releasing the harder-sounding Abandon in 1998, and touring with renewed enthusiasm.

-In 1999, Lord, with the help of a Dutch fan, who was also a musicologist and composer, Marco de Goeij, painstakingly recreated the Concerto for Group and Orchestra, the original score having been lost.
+1999 marked the 30th anniversary of the Concerto for Group and Orchestra.
+Lord, with the help of a Dutch fan, who was also a musicologist and composer, Marco de Goeij, painstakingly recreated the concerto, the original score having been lost.
 It was once again performed at the Royal Albert Hall in September 1999, this time with the London Symphony Orchestra conducted by Paul Mann.
-The concert also included songs from each member's solo careers, as well as a short Deep Purple set, and the occasion was commemorated on the 2000 album In Concert with The London Symphony Orchestra.
+The concert also included songs from each member's solo careers, as well as a short Deep Purple set, and the occasion was released as the album In Concert with The London Symphony Orchestra in 2000.
 2001 saw the release of the box set The Soundboard Series, containing concerts from the 2001 Australian Tour plus two from Tokyo, Japan.
 Much of the next few years was spent on the road touring.
-The group continued forward until 2002 when founding member Lord (who, along with Paice, was the only member to be in all incarnations of the band) announced his amicable retirement from the band to pursue personal projects (especially orchestral work).
+The group continued forward until 2002 when founding member Lord announced his amicable retirement from the band to pursue personal projects (especially orchestral work).
+His departure left Ian Paice as the band's sole remaining founder member.
 Lord left his Hammond organ to his replacement, rock keyboard veteran Don Airey, who had helped Deep Purple out when Lord's knee was injured in 2001.
-Airey had previously worked with Glover as a member of Rainbow from 1979-1982.
+Airey had previously worked with Glover as a member of Rainbow from 1979 to 1982.